Corneal Treatment & Surgery

 Corneal laceration repair involves either a partial or full laceration resulting from a scratch to the cornea.
 Irrigation, patching and suturing may be used to correct the laceration.
 In some cases laser surgery can also be used.

-If your cornea cannot be healed or repaired, your ophthalmologist may recommend a corneal transplant.
+If your cornea cannot be healed or repaired, your ophthalmologist may recommend corneal transplant surgery.
 This is when the diseased cornea is replaced with a clear, healthy cornea from a human donor.

 Our doctors do outreach care including exams and surgery.
 Check out our locations.